SMC-AAU-CPH/smc-cph.github.io/_posts/2021-11-26-jarlefst-portal-feedback.md

 __Rules of audio thumb__ dictate that microphones should not be routed to nearby loudspeakers if avoidable.
 The amplified signal from the loudspeakers potentially _bleeding_ back into the microphones, and if gained to hot, causing a self-amplifying loop.

-__Where multiple microphones__ in Trondheim and Oslo are _live_ by default - receiving and transmitting once the power is turned on - the MCT_Portal has its inherent feedback structure.
+__Where multiple microphones__ in Trondheim and Oslo are _live_ by default - receiving and transmitting once the power is turned on - the SMC_Portal has its inherent feedback structure.
 Although local loudspeakers do not amplify local microphones - Oslo mics are not sent to Oslo speakers, Trondheim mics are not sent to Trondheim speakers - the system itself constitutes an augmented audio loop.
 As _fig.1_ illustrates - if the gain staging done at both communication nodes is set too hot local microphones might very well receive their own amplified signal, only by the detour of the other nodes' loudspeakers and microphones.

 __Complicating things__ further is the transitory latency governing the Trondheim/Oslo communication.
 Once acoustic feedback has occurred in the system, the initial response is naturally: mute everything!
 Just make that howling noise disappear!
 To later establish what instigated the problem has proven particularly tricky.
 The Portal audio moves so counterintuitively that traditional approaches to feedback-reduction (EQing, Gating) have fallen short.